-The strength of the received signal generally decreases with increasing height.
-This limits the height to which measurements can be taken.
-In contrast to the minimum range, the maximum range is a statistical quantity depending on both the characteristics of the radar hardware and the state of the atmosphere.
-It typically increases with the product of the mean transmitter power and the antenna aperture but is mainly subject to a physical (clear air scattering) limit given by the used wavelength.
-The maximum height varies considerably with the meteorological conditions and gaps in the coverage at lower heights may sometimes occur.
+The strength of the received signal received by profilers generally decreases with increasing height.
+This ultimately limits the height to which a given profiler can take measurements.
+This can be taken.
+In contrast to the minimum range, the maximum range is dependenta statistical quantity depending on both the characteristics of the radar andhardware and the state of the atmosphere.
+It typically increases with the product of the mean transmitter power and the antenna aperture, but is mainly subject to an absolutea physical (clear air scattering) limit determined by the radar frequency used.
+These factors mean that the large high powered stratospheric profilers are able to take measurements at the greatest heights.
+For a given profiler, however, the given by the used CHAPTER 5.
+SPECIAL PROFILING TECHNIQUES FOR THE BOUNDARY LAYER AND THE TROPOSPHERE wavelength.
+The maximum height varies considerably with the meteorological conditions; on occasions there may be and gaps in the coverage at lower heights may sometimes occur.